If you decide to transport your vehicle, you need to know how to prepare your car for shipping.

 - 4. Clean the interior of your car

-- 5. Inspect car condition
+- 5. Inspect car condition with driver

 - 6. Take detailed photos of the car